-A focused aerobic training program can increase your VO2max by 15 to 30% over a 3 month period and by up to 50% over 2 years.
-The reverse is also true with a drop off in performance within a few weeks of stopping a regular training regimen.
-Metabolic changes (cellular enzyme levels) can change quite quickly; physical changes such as the concentration of muscle capillaries and skeletal/cardiac muscle fiber size occur more slowly (see detraining below).
+An aerobic training program can, over a 3 month period, increase your VO2max by 15 to 30% and by up to 50% over 2 years.
+The reverse is also true, a drop off in performance within a few weeks of stopping a regular training regimen.
+Metabolic changes (cellular enzyme levels) change quite quickly and tissue changes such as the number of muscle capillaries and skeletal/cardiac muscle fiber size occur more slowly (see detraining below).

-Training will improve the physical structure of the muscle itself, making it more resistant to the stresses of prolonged exertion.
-The strengthening of the connective tissue between muscle fibers minimizes the micro-trauma (and post exercise discomfort) that can accompany a training session and the stresses of endurance rides.
+Training strengthens the connective tissue between muscle fibers which then minimizes the micro-trauma (and post exercise discomfort) that can accompany a training session and the stresses of endurance rides.

-As time passes you can begin to add a few intervals or hills into your ride.
-Remember, you're banking foundation miles for the more serious training to come, and as the risk for pushing is highest at this point in the season, the best strategy is to let the terrain and how you feel (perceived exertion) dictate when it is time to add additional effort.
-It is better to feel as if you could go out and put in a few more miles than to have pushed yourself to the point of needing an extra recovery day for those sore muscles.
+Remember, you're banking foundation miles for the more serious training to come.
+The risk of injury from pushing to hard is greatest at this point in the season, so let the terrain and how you feel (perceived exertion) dictate when it is time to add additional effort.
+It is better to feel as if you should have put in a few more miles than to have pushed to the point of needing an extra recovery day for those sore muscles.

-A good target for base mileage is ~500 miles - and as a rule of thumb, don't increase your weekly mileage by more than 10% (over the prior week) as you get there.
+A good base mileage target is ~500 miles - and as a rule of thumb, don't increase your weekly mileage by more than 10% (over the prior week) as you ramp up.

-Glucose (glycogen) is preferred for ATP generation for high level aerobic performance.
-Fat is an alternative for less extreme levels of activity but metabolic bottlenecks in the cell enzyme machinery limit the maximal rate at which ATP can be produced.
+Glucose (glycogen) is preferred for ATP generation for high level aerobic performance (90% + VO2max).
+Fat is an alternative for less extreme levels of activity but metabolic bottlenecks in the cell enzyme machinery limit the maximal rate of ATP production.

-Efficient generation of ATP from glucose oxidation requires oxygen.
+Efficient generation of ATP requires oxygen.
 When a cell's requirements for oxygen are exceeded, glucose metabolism shifts to less efficient anaerobic (without oxygen) pathways.
-These alternative pathways produce fewer ATP molecules per molecule of glucose oxidized and also produce acidic byproducts that are uncomfortable (the "burn") and hinder strong muscle cell contractions.
+These alternative pathways produce fewer ATP molecules per molecule of glucose oxidized and also produce acidic byproducts that result in the "burn" as well as limiting the strength of muscle cell contractions.

-So we see that supplying maximal energy to the active muscle requires that both adequate carbohydrates and oxygen be delivered to the exercising muscle.
-For short bouts (sprints) it is oxygen that is the limiting factor in the production of more ATP, while in endurance events it is usually the amount of glucose available.
+Supplying maximal energy to an active muscle requires both adequate carbohydrates and oxygen delivered to the exercising muscle.
+For short bouts (sprints), oxygen that is the limiting factor in ATP production while for endurance events it is the amount of glucose available.

-There is no metric to measure our body's glycogen stores, but on a normal diet they should equal 1200 - 2000 Calories.
-It has been estimated that only 50 - 60% of these calories are readily available to support exercise, so if you anticipate needing more Calories for a longer ride, internal glycogen stores can be supplemented by appropriate carbohydrate snacking.
+There is no metric to measure the body's glycogen stores, but on a normal diet they equal 1200 - 2000 Calories.
+It has been estimated that only 50 - 60% of these calories are readily available to support exercise, so if you anticipate needing more Calories for a longer ride, internal glycogen stores can be supplemented by appropriate carbohydrate snacking and energy drinks.

-But we do have an excellent metric for the upper limit of oxygen availability, the VO2max.
-It quantitates the maximum amount of oxygen the body (basically your muscles) can use in energy metabolism.
-It is considered the gold standard of cardiovascular, pulmonary, and muscle cell fitness.
+However we do have an excellent metric for maximal oxygen availability, the VO2max.
+It quantitates the maximum amount of oxygen the body can deliver to the muscles and reflects the state of cardiovascular, pulmonary, and muscle cell fitness.

-The measure of an athlete's specific VO2max (a great performance metric) requires a sophisticated physiology lab.
-But as a training metric, maximal heart rate (MHR) reflects VO2max and can be used as a surrogate.
+Accurately measuring an athlete's VO2max requires a sophisticated physiology lab.
+But for use as a training metric, maximal heart rate (MHR) reflects VO2max and can be used as a surrogate.
 The percent of VO2max (%VO2max) is then estimated using % of maximum heart rate (%MHR).

-The increase in blood lactic acid levels is the basis for another gold standard performance metric, the lactate threshold (LT) reflecting the body's limits to remove it.
-LT is expressed as % VO2max, the level of exertion where the balance between production and removal of lactate shifts and blood levels begin to rise.
-We need a physiology lab to determine an exact %VO2max for the LT, but just as with the VO2max itself, there is an easily measured, but less accurate, surrogate for LT (a specific %MHR) to allow us to use our personal LT as a training tool.
+Measuring blood lactic acid levels is the basis for another gold standard performance metric, the lactate threshold (LT) which is the point at which production begins to significantly outpace removal and is expressed in terms of % VO2max.
+Once again, you need a physiology lab to determine the exact %VO2max for an athlete's LT, but as with the VO2max itself, there is an easily measured, but less accurate, surrogate for LT (a specific %MHR) to use as a personal LT training tool.

-If done correctly, training will lead to a more robust cardiovascular system to supply oxygen for energy production and stimulate the cellular enzymes involved in ATP production and lactic acid removal.
-And our VO2max and LT will increase.
+A major goal of training is a cardiovascular that will supply more oxygen for energy production and an increase in the cellular enzymes involved in both ATP production and lactic acid removal.
+And a corresponding increase in VO2max and LT.

 In resistance training, as an example, weight serves a double role - a metric of the stress being applied (the weight being used for each set of repetitions) and the performance metric as the weight of a one-time maximal lift.